pydata/patsy/doc/quickstart.rst

    new_x2 = data["x2"] * 100
    dmatrix("new_x2")

-Charlton has some transformation functions "built in", that are automatically accessible to your code:
+Patsy has some transformation functions "built in", that are automatically accessible to your code:

 .. ipython:: python

    dmatrix("center(x1) + standardize(x2)", data)

-See :mod:`charlton.builtins` for a complete list of functions made available to formulas.
+See :mod:`patsy.builtins` for a complete list of functions made available to formulas.

-Arithmetic transformations are also possible, but you'll need to "protect" them by wrapping them in ``I()``, so that Charlton knows that you really do want ``+`` to mean addition:
+Arithmetic transformations are also possible, but you'll need to "protect" them by wrapping them in ``I()``, so that Patsy knows that you really do want ``+`` to mean addition:

 .. ipython:: python

    dmatrix("I(x1 + x2)", data)  # compare to "x1 + x2"

-Note that while Charlton goes to considerable efforts to take in data represented using different Python data types and convert them into a standard representation, all this work happens *after* any transformations you perform as part of your formula.
+Note that while Patsy goes to considerable efforts to take in data represented using different Python data types and convert them into a standard representation, all this work happens *after* any transformations you perform as part of your formula.
 So, for example,